Iva May Abbey

 Back row, Left to Right: Michael Lorin "Mike" Crume; Mary Elizabeth Trace?; Sharon Elaine (Crume) Trace; Ruby Evelyn (Mayfield) Crume; and Melva Ina (Mayfield) (Sladek) Egelhof.

-Cyrus Lawrence Mayfield died November 7, 1960, in the Iowa County Hospital, Dodgeville, Linden Twp., Iowa Co., WI, at age 83.
+Cyrus Lawrence Mayfield died November 7, 1960, in the Iowa County Hospital, Dodgeville, Town of Linden, Iowa Co., WI, at age 83.
 Buried in Eastside Cemetery, Dodgeville, Iowa Co., WI.

 The Capital Times, Madison, Dane Co., WI, Tuesday, November 8, 1960